whipowill/wow-addon-noshift/README.md

 ## Notes

-- The addon will never process any conditions during a GCD bc it's a waste of time.
+- The addon will never allow shifting during a GCD.
+- The addon will never allow shifting while stunned.

 ## History